This test measures:

 - If you take a sidecar/trike safety course, the knowledge test will be included in the course.

-- If you don’t take a sidecar/trike safety course, you may take the knowledge test at any sidecar/trike training school.
+- If you don’t take the safety course, you may take the knowledge test at a sidecar/trike training school.

 1. More than half of all collisions: